SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

 ## Advanced Usage
 The model can be retrained with the default parameters, as in the example above, or the following variables can be specified by command line:

-- --mode train
+- <b>--mode train</b>

          --num_epoch (int)                  # Number of epochs for training the network --batch size (int)                 # Batch size for the training of the network --lr (float)                       # Learning rate
          --gamma (float)                    # Discount rate of future rewards --percentage (float)               # Percentage of AffectNet images used for finetunning the model [0,100] --weight_decay (float)             # L2 regularization method
          --results_per_person (boolean)     # Display the results obtained per person identified in the dataset

-- --mode display
+- <b>--mode display</b>

          --pretrained_model_display (int)   # Selection of pretrained model used (1,2,3)
          --frame_rate (int)                 # Selects the number of frames necessary to determine a valid emotion --display_mode (str)               # webcam/video.
 Selects input data from the model, emotions can be detected in real time via webcam or video input by the user.

+> By default the display mode will access your webcam.
+If you prefer this analysis to be done via recorded videos, you must indicate this with ``--display_mode video``, then you will be asked for the full path of the video file.

 <b> Example </b>

  ``